axelvaldez/radical-companies/_posts/rhatchery.live/2023-04-25-kendell-johnson-subscription-economics.markdown

    <tr>
     <th>Fuller</th>
     <td>
      <p>Buckminster Fuller talked about making things lighter.
 The Dymaxion House and the Dymaxion Car were meant to be physically lighter.
-But another way to make things  <em>lighter</em> is by not possesing a permanent house or a car and susbcribing to them instead.
+But another way to make things  <em>lighter</em> is by not possessing a permanent house or a car and susbcribing to them instead.
 These days I can &ldquo;posses&rdquo; a house for a week, or a month and then move on to the next.
 I can &ldquo;posses&rdquo; a ride, and a driver, temporarily and then move on to the next.</p>
     </td>
    </tr>
    <tr>
     <th>Frictionless</th>
     <td>
-     <p>My friend, Álvaro Daza started a company to make things frictionless for digital nomads.
+     <p>My friend, ÁÁlvaro Daza started a company to make things frictionless for digital nomads.
 Frictionless is equivalent to light in this context.</p>
      <p>Digital Nomads have realized that they can live and work anywhere in the world.
 What Circolo, my friend&rsquo;s company, is doing for them is to make mundane things like insurance and housing frictionless.
 Add a subscription model on top and we are making the world pretty light.</p>
      <p>As a counterexample, a long while back my friends moved to Japan for a few years and he had to ship all their furniture there.
 Today that would be a crazy thing to do.</p>
     </td>